Dakahlia Governorate: Ancient era

-Medieval History
+Medieval era

 The name of Dakahlia Governorate dates back to the Fatimid era, referring to the town of Daqahlah, which was the base of the Manzala region.
 However, it disappeared due to the flooding of Lake Manzala.
 During the Al-Ruk al-Nasiri in 715 AH/1315 AD, Dakahlia disappeared from the administrative divisions, and the Manzala districts were incorporated into the districts of Al-Abwaniyah and Al-Murtahia.
 The Ashmun al-Ruman district was made the base of the region.
 During the Ayyubid era, the Battle of Mansoura took place in 1250 AD during the Seventh Crusade led by Louis IX, King of France, against Egypt.
 The objective was to remove Egypt from the Muslim-Crusader conflict so that it could recapture Jerusalem.
 After the fall of Jerusalem to the Muslims in 1244 AD, Louis prepared the campaign over three years, amassing approximately 80,000 fighters with a massive fleet.
 He occupied Damietta in 1249 AD, angering the Egyptians.
 Sultan al-Salih Ayyub died during the events, leaving Shajar al-Durr to assume the administration of the country, while Faris al-Din Aktai reorganized the army.
 Rukn al-Din Baybars proposed a plan to lure the Crusaders into Mansoura, where they were attacked by locals and soldiers inside the city's narrow streets, resulting in thousands of casualties and the entire cavalry division being wiped out.
 The battle ended in a crushing defeat for the Crusaders.
 Louis IX and a large number of his commanders were subsequently captured in the house of Ibn Luqman in Mansoura on April 6, 1250 AD, following his defeat at the Battle of Fariskur.
 He was later released for a hefty ransom of 400,000 dinars, with the promise not to return to Egypt.
 The battle marked a decisive turning point, halting the Seventh Crusade, preventing subsequent major campaigns against Egypt, and paving the way for the final liberation of the Levant from the Crusaders.
 In 933 AH/1527 AD, the Ottoman governor Hadım Suleiman Pasha issued a decree transferring the government office to Mansoura, which has since become the capital of Dakahlia Governorate and the headquarters of its offices to this day.